knyga/light-orm/README.md

 ##Light-orm
-Light-orm - super simple ORM node.js wrapper for relational databases.
+Light-orm - simple ORM node.js wrapper for relational databases.
 It do not depends on any specific driver, so you can connect to mysql, ms server and so on...

 Your db connector (or wrapper) just should implement the interface:
 ```